Nick-Howlett/Sherwood/README.md

   * Real time stock data
   * Charts detailing a user's portfolio performance
   * Real-time business and individual stock-related news
+  * Ability to add to and remove stocks from a user's watchlist
   * Ability to 'buy' and 'sell' stocks within Sherwood's ecosystem.